 - Identify how long it takes users to complete assigned tasks.

 - You read the services, however, you have some questions in your mind.
-In the first place, please choose the path to find if the shipping containers require any sort of maintenance.
+Please, choose the path to find if the shipping containers require any sort of maintenance.

 - You are on the page of the ports that the company serves.
 Take the action to find a specific port.
 In this case, you want to find the Buenos Aeries.